eclipsesource/tabris-js/doc/declarative-ui.md

   TextView({textColor: 'red', ...attributes});
 ```

-> :point-right: The Attributes interface needs to be imported from `'tabris'`
+> :point_right: The Attributes interface needs to be imported from `'tabris'`

 If your IDE understands jsDocs with TypeScript types you can also do this in **JavaScript/JSX** files: